aspose-pdf/Aspose-PDF-Tutorials/pdf/english/java/bookmarks-navigation/manage-pdf-bookmarks-aspose-pdf-java/_index.md

 - **Purpose**: This method organizes bookmarks hierarchically for better navigation.

 ### Feature 5: Add Parent Bookmark to Document and Save
-Save the PDF with updated bookmark configurations:
+Save the PDF with updated bookmark configurations (`save pdf with bookmarks`):
 ```java
 import com.aspose.pdf.Document;
 String outputDir = "YOUR_OUTPUT_DIRECTORY";